kikito/kiki.to/source/blog/2014-04-04-rule-3-allow-monkeypatching.md

 return maintainablemodule
 ```

-In some cases it's ok to localize some references at the top of the module - for example, if you are doing a trigonometry module, it will probably make sense to localize the trigonometric functions at the beginning
+In some cases it's ok to localize some references at the top of the module - for example, if you are doing a trigonometry module,
-of the module, but only because most functions in the module will use them.
+it might make sense to localize the trigonometric functions at the start, but only because most functions in the module will use them.

-You shouldn't be localizing `pairs` in that module though.
+In any case, when you are doing performance-related changes, your guiding principle should be performance tests, not human intuition.
+We are
+incredibly bad at it (you and me).
+If you are really concerned about performance, write those tests.
+Then you will know.

 ## Conclusion

 Lua manages to strike a balance between flexibility, expressiveness and speed.
-It isn't particularly concerned with "user protection".
-Your modules should strive to do the same.
+It is not particularly concerned about protecting the end user from
+mistakes or misunderstandings.

-On this article, we've learned how to do so by embracing monkeypatching.
-We've also talked about locals: how they limit extensibility, and their relationship with speed.
+On this article, we've talked about locals: how they limit extensibility, and their relationship with speed.

 If you have questions or comments, please write them below.